harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/alcoholism/dtc-vs-audit.md

 * [SDQ vs SMFQ](/compare-harmonise-instruments/sdq-vs-smfq)

-Harmony offers an effortless and comprehensive approach to harmonize and compare DTC's and AUDIT's questionnaire items.
+Harmony offers an effortless and comprehensive approach to harmonise and compare DTC's and AUDIT's questionnaire items.
 The software utilizes large language models to perform a detailed DTC vs AUDIT comparison and produces a percentage match between each questionnaire item.
 This undoubtedly simplifies the process of data comparison, thus allowing psychologists to focus more on the results and less on the methodology.

 {{< card heading="Try Harmony" copy="Compare DTC and AUDIT " url="https://harmonydata.ac.uk/app" >}}